GENyO-BioInformatics/Covid19_Seasonality/README.md

 * The file GAM_Function.R contains the neccessary functions to apply the GAM models.

 * The files Spain_models.R, Europe_models.R and Italy_models.R apply the GAM models to the processed data and obtains the tables included in the study.

+* The files Spain_dlnm.R, Europe_dlnm.R and Italy.dlnm.R apply the DLNM models to the processed data and obtains the results included in the study

 ### Figures